Nicole Juteau: Career

 Juteau approached recruiters from a number of police forces.
 Only two, however, were open to hiring women; the City of Sainte-Foy – now part of Quebec City – and the SQ.
-She applied to both she was ultimately hired by the SQ on June 17, 1975.
+She applied to both and was ultimately hired by the SQ on June 17, 1975.

 For the first four months of her career, Juteau was consigned to administrative duties, as regulations at the time prohibited women from serving as police officers.
 Furthermore, she did not meet the height and weight requirements that had been set with men in mind.
 The minimum height and weight requirements were 5 ft 8 in and 140 lb, respectively.
 At 5 feet 4 inches "and a half" (1.64 m) and 100 lb, she fell short of both thresholds.
 In addition to regulatory barriers, there were logistical hurdles such as a lack of uniforms designed for women so she worked for three months without one.
 She also faced resistance from male colleagues and a sense of pressure to excel in order to justify the presence of women in a profession that had, until then, been reserved exclusively for men.

 On August 21, 1975, the National Assembly of Quebec repealed the regulations barring women from serving in the SQ.
 On September 11, 1975, Juteau was formally sworn in, becoming the first female police officer in the SQ's 105-year history.
-She was given same duties and powers as her male counterparts.
+She was given the same duties and powers as her male counterparts.
 Incidentally, 1975 had been designated as International Women's Year by the United Nations.